In Washington DC, solicitation for prostitution is defined as:

-Prostitution means a sexual act or contact with another person in return for giving or receiving a fee.
+2) In return for giving or receiving a fee.

 Generally the District MPD engages in elaborate sting operations to fight both against the solicitors of sex and those who offer it.
 As the sting operations are quick moving, often times, individuals are charged who most likely have not met the elements of the offense.

-Responding to such solicitation could land an otherwise innocent person potentially behind bars facing charges for DC solicitation.
+Responding to such solicitation could land an otherwise innocent person potentially behind bars facing charges for Washington DC solicitation.

 A first offense carries penalties of confinement in jail for up to 90 days and/or a fine of up to $500.

 A second offense carries penalties of up to 180 days in jail and/or a fine of up to $1,000.
 A third and every subsequent offense carry penalties of up to two years in prison and a fine of up to $4,000.

 In the designated zones, it is unlawful for “a group of two or more persons to congregate on public space within that area for the purpose of engaging in prostitution or prostitution-related offenses.”

 Ignoring or disobeying the officer’s instruction could lead to arrest, even without a second warning.
 Offenders convicted under the law are subject to a fine of up to $300, imprisonment for up to 180 days, or both.

 It is important to fight the solicitation charge vigorously not only because of the criminal penalties but also for social and professional reasons as both the arrest and conviction would most likely remain on the individual’s record indefinitely.

-Often times, the line between violating the law and being entrapped are crossed and if the entrapment defense properly asserted, the case may be dismissed or a not guilty verdict rendered.
+Often times, the line between violating the law and being entrapped is crossed and if the entrapment defense is properly asserted, the case may be dismissed or a not guilty verdict rendered.

-If you have been charged with solicitation contact our experienced criminal law DC defense lawyers today to have your case assessed and reviewed.
+If you have been charged with DC solicitation contact our experienced Washington DC criminal defense lawyer today to have your case assessed and reviewed.